Jordan Matthews (attorney): Steve Wynn lawsuits

 In May 2022, the United States Department of Justice filed a civil lawsuit against Steve Wynn for allegedly violating the Foreign Agents Registration Act.
 Wynn was accused of attempting to improperly influence Donald Trump to extradite Chinese dissident Guo Wengui.
 Wynn was accused of taking these steps on behalf of the Chinese government to protect his business interests in China.
 Matthews' RICO case coincided with the case filed by the Department of Justice with Matthews arguing that Wynn engaged in a "pattern of improper influence to protect business interests in the gaming industry."
 The case filed by the Department of Justice was later dismissed on a technicality with the judge ruling that Steve Wynn had no present obligation to register under FARA.
 A federal appeals court affirmed the decision.

 In July 2022, Sun Lijun, China's ex-public security minister (who was the alleged point-of-contact for Steve Wynn in the alleged effort to influence the Trump Administration) pled guilty to accepting about $96.3 million in bribes related to selling government positions.

 In December 2022, Matthews argued before a panel of judges, including Ryan D. Nelson in the United States Court of Appeals for the Ninth Circuit, clashing with Wynn Resorts' attorneys over claims of improper influence.

 In April 2023, Matthews sought review by the Supreme Court of the United States.

 In July 2023, Steve Wynn agreed to pay a $10 million fine to the Nevada Gaming Control Board and left the Nevada gaming industry in connection with claims arising out of Limcaco's complaint.

-Matthews' five-year litigation with Steve Wynn, largely over the issue of the statute of limitations, coincided with landmark changes in legislation, including the passage of the New York Adult Survivors Act, and Assembly Bills 218 and 2777 in the state of California, which extended the statute of limitations on sexual assault cases.
+Matthews' five-year litigation with Steve Wynn, primarily over the issue of the statute of limitations, coincided with landmark changes in legislation, including the passage of the New York Adult Survivors Act, and Assembly Bills 218 and 2777 in the state of California, which extended the statute of limitations on sexual assault cases.
 The legislation was used to pursue numerous high-profile cases that were otherwise barred by the statute of limitations, including cases against Sean Combs, Mike Tyson, Jamie Foxx, Jimmy Iovine and others.